U.S. Army's 6th Battalion 14th Artillery Regiment

-Welcome to 6/14 Arty, we hope you will enjoy the new site.
+Welcome to 6/14 Arty, we hope you will enjoy the site.
 We further hope that you will find some items of interest as well as useful information.
 It is, and probably will remain, a work in progress and it's evolution and development is somewhat dependent on what items and information we can gather from you, the reader, and the members that bravely served the 6/14, this nation and it's people.
 This site is dedicated to all the noble men who served with the 6th of the 14th FA no matter when, no matter where.
 Let me say that another way...

 Fort Sill, Fort Hood, Vietnam, Germany